neldajohn/INTRO_TO_IM/March30/README.md

-## ASSIGNMENT FIVE: ANALOG INPUT AND OUTPUT
+## ASSIGNMENT FIVE: LED-GUIDED BREATHING
 - This assignment requires students to use at least one analog sensor and one digital sensor to control at least 2 LEDS in some creative fashion.
 - I decided to create a project that is inspired by something that I have been learning recently : Meditation.
 A huge part of the meditation practice is breathing, so in my program, the user has four different breathing techniques that they can access through the control of either a digital sensor (switch), an analog sensor (light sensor), or both.